TBjs

 - Data Conversions:

-, etc.
+arrayBufferToBase64,base64ToArrayBuffer,strToBase64, etc.

-: User Session & Authentication¶
+TB.user: User Session & Authentication¶

 Manages user state, authentication flows, and user-specific data.
-User state is stored under TB.state.get('user')
+User state is stored under TB.state.get('user').

 - Initialization:

-TB.user.init(forceServerFetch = false)
+TB.user.init(forceServerFetch = false):- Called by

-.
+TB.init.
 Loads session, validates with backend, synchronizes user data.

 - Called by